Challenging Inequality Partnership

-One of the key motivations for Healthwatch Islington is to work towards improved health and care access for everyone but particularly for those who experience worse health outcomes.
-Over the last decade the gulf between rich and poor widened and health inequalities grew and a programme of austerity has meant that public services were denied vital investment and benefits were dramatically reduced having a particular impact on those with Long-term conditions and/or disabilities.
+One of the key motivations for Healthwatch Islington is to work towards improved health and care access for everyone, but particularly for those who experience worse health outcomes.
+Over the last decade, the gulf between rich and poor widened, and health inequalities grew and a programme of austerity has meant that public services were denied vital investment, and benefits were dramatically reduced having a particular impact on those with long-term conditions and/or disabilities.

-The Institute for Health Equity, acknowledges the importance of a population health approach to equity, supporting people to live well, not just supporting us well when we are ill.
+The Institute for Health Equity acknowledges the importance of a population health approach to equity, supporting people to live well, not just supporting us well when we are ill.
 As a member of Islington’s Borough Partnership, which brings together leaders in health, social care, education, emergency services and housing, Healthwatch Islington can see that the borough is doing a great deal to reduce social inequality.
 However, we know there is more to do.

-Often when services are designed they may be designed in a way that doesn’t work for sections of our population and as a result these inequalities widen.
+Often when services are designed they may be designed in a way that doesn’t work for sections of our population and as a result, these inequalities widen.
 Black residents have poorer mental health outcomes and are more likely to die in childbirth than their white counterparts because of the ways in which services are designed and delivered.
 Residents from a range of ethnic backgrounds were more adversely impacted by Coronavirus, with Bangladeshi residents 4 times more likely to die.

 We are pleased to see the borough acknowledging the importance of engaging residents in service design and will work with partners to ensure this is increasingly diverse and inclusive.
 We believe that residents and community organisations should be consulted when services are carrying out their Equality Impact Assessments and that this should happen in the early stages of any service design or re-design.
 Then services can be designed to be as inclusive as possible to a wide range of audiences, not just those who already have access.
 We believe that by bringing those who are most excluded into the design of services, we will ultimately reduce some of the health inequalities arising from inequitable access.